Controlling Many-Body Quantum Chaos: Bose-Hubbard systems: Introduction

 As alluded to before, a quantum targeting in an isolated many-body dynamical system may offer some important capabilities.
 A fully chaotic dynamics eventually visits all possible states of a system independent of starting point, hence there is the possibility of placing a system in an otherwise quite unusual or difficult-to-access state.
 In a space of enormous volume as a many-body system would possess, in most cases it would take an exceedingly long time to arrive at a desired state through an ergodic wandering, however, heteroclinic motion provides those rare, most rapid paths from particular starting to final states, thus providing a tremendously accelerated route to a desired state.

 Many-body systems based on bosonic ultracold atoms provide ideal candidates for implementation of coherent quantum targeting for a number of reasons.
 In the main though, there is a broad variety of experiments with great control over tunable parameters being performed, and they provide an excellent platform for quantum simulations~\cite{Bloch08, Dalibard11, Bloch12, Chien15, Langen15, Schafer20, Yang20, Altman21, Braun23, Bluvstein23}.
 However, in addition they possess well defined classical analogs in the form of a mean-field limit with large particle number as required by the control protocol.
 The classical dynamics is governed by the Gross-Pitaevskii equation or its discretized version on a lattice (in optical lattices the system gets effectively described by a Bose-Hubbard model~\cite{Jaksch98}); see~\cite{Pitaevskii03} for a detailed review.
 This allows for a phase space formulation in which strongly chaotic regimes can be identified~\cite{Kolovsky04,Pausch21} and where the resulting heteroclinic dynamics can be explored.
 Finally, the systems admit both a continuous $U(1)$ and discrete dynamical symmetries that can be taken advantage of in developing control protocols for the purposes of introducing extremely helpful mappings between different dimensional lattices and expanding the range of initial states to which the protocol can be applied.
-The critical parameters needed to be controlled in this work are the onsite interaction strengths between the atoms, which can be magnetically tuned to arbitrary values using Feshbach resonances~\cite{Chin10, Su23, Impertro23}, and the chemical potentials of the sites.
+For this work it is critical to be able to switch off the on-site interaction between the atoms \cite{Chin10, Su23, Impertro23}, and control the chemical potentials of the sites.

 This paper is structured as follows: in the next section background material and notation are introduced related to dynamical considerations, aspects of heteroclinic motion, Bose-Hubbard models, coherent and Fock states resulting from number-projected coherent states, truncated Wigner approximations, and finally control protocol considerations.
 This is followed in Sec.~\ref{sec:1d_applications} with coherent quantum targeting applied to one-dimensional, $1D$, lattices.
 The realization of the protocol reduces to switching off the interactions and controlling the chemical potentials of the individual sites in a time-dependent fashion.
 Examples of state preparation with non-trivial condensate phases as well as periodic many-body states are given.
 Error sources and fidelity of the protocol is discussed for explicit examples.
 Section~\ref{sec:2d_applications} gives the application to two-dimensional, $2D$, lattices.
 An example of a lattice of discrete vortices is given in addition to periodic mean field solutions.
 Finally, there is a summary and outlook for further research.